janikvonrotz/ebas/README.md

   * `contenteditable` Allow edit on this field
   * `runfunctiononce` Run the process function only once
 * `function` MySQL function to run when value is added to the databse, use `%VALUE%` as placeholder

+## Events

+* `trigger` Name of the event, used to trigger on specific locations in the code
+* `condition` Contains conditions that have be true in order to run the event task
+  * `isable` Condition where table name must be the value
+* `task` Definition of event task

+## Task

+* `name` Name of the task to run

+### copyfields

+This task copies the values of the current table to another table.

+* `totable` Name of the destination table
+* `fieldmap` Tell which field should be copied to a field in the destination
+  * `source` Fieldname from the current table
+  * `destination` Fieldname from the destination table